InternalServerError98/ReinforcementLearning_POC/Readme.md

 The purpose of this repo, is to fine tune a model instance and increase its performance over time via human in the loop training.

+## Project Structure
+- Clients : here we have the OpenAI / Azure OpenAI and Feedback instances.
+We use this from the chat and hitl modules to send / recieve data.
+- Data : All the testing / training data should be stored here.
+For the sake of convention, use the following convention.
+    ```bash
+            Input_1, Input_2, Input_3......
+            Output_1, Output_2, Output_3........
+    ```

 ## Steps To Run this Project

 - Make sure you have python version > 3.10 installed.
 (If it is a stable version, it is better).